-But last week I got a message from her husband Brian.
+But out of the blue I got a message from her husband Brian.

 Let me tell you a little bit about Brian.
-This is the Brian I met nearly a decade ago:
+This is the Brian I met over a decade ago:

 As if this isn’t inspiring enough, he continues to conquer his challenges.

 What follows is a look inside the mind of someone who persists, even with the SAME insecurities that (at one time or another) plague us all:

 “Hi Leslie …As you may know, your husband and I share a love of cycling.
 Recently I have even taken up cross country mountain biking (MTB).
 Last night …I met up with some friends for a group MTB ride on a local trail.
 This trail is known for it’s very steep ascent and very technical downhill.
 At one point, the rider will come up on some big rocks (we call it simply The Rockface).